-An earthquake drill is held to provide maximum protection in case of an earthquake or other emergency where the risk of flying or falling debris is present.
+An earthquake drill is held to provide maximum protection in case of earthquake or other emergency where the risk of flying or falling debris is present.
 No advance warning or signal normally will be given.
 In practice drills, teachers should supervise students and be alert to the position of each student during the entire drill.

-Signal: The signal for the drill is the following announcement over the two-way radio system
+Signal: The signal for the drill is the following PA announcement.

 "Your attention, please.
 As you are aware, we are experiencing some seismic activity.
 For everyone's protection, all students should follow drop, cover and hold on procedures, which means you should be in a protected position under a table or desk, away from windows and anything that could fall and hurt you.
-Hold this position until the shaking stops or you are given further instructions."
+Hold this position until the shaking stops or you are given further instructions.